 - Color Factory Wall at 251 Spring St 251 Spring St, New York, NY 10013

 If you love Instagrammable Museums, you can also check out the Color Factory and the Museum of Ice Cream.
-For both, make sure to get tickets ahead of time online.
+For both, make sure to get tickets online ahead of time.

 NY Insider fun fact: Did you know Soho stands for South of Houston Street (pronounced House-ton)?